yuichi110/drawlib_docs/docs/docs/v0_1/_sources/manual/foundations/image/doc.rst.txt

 The first image changes alignment.
 Default alignment is center,center, but left,bottom might be useful sometimes.

-Changing image border line at 2nd example.
+Changing image border line and add color for transparent part at 2nd example.
-Default is no border.
+Default is no border, no fill.

 The 3rd example changes angle of image.
+With specifying theme's style ``"green_solid"``.

 Executing code generates this output.

 .. figure:: image2.png
-    :width: 500
+    :width: 600
     :class: with-border
     :align: center

-    image2.png

-ImageStyle is not so difficult.
+    image with styles

+Styling an image with ImageStyle allows adjustments such as alignment changes, border customization, and rotation.

 Passing image objects
 =========================

-Function ``image()`` takes mandatory arg ``image``.
-We use file path at previous examples, but also able to use these image objects.

-* ``Dimage``
-* ``PIL.Image.Image``

-Former is our image utility class and latter is famous PIL(Pillow) library.
-We mention detail of Dimage at the page, but we show example of how to use it on function image().
-Please check PIL by yourself if you want to use.
+While file paths are commonly used, image() also accepts the following image objects:

+``Dimage``: Drawlib's image utility class.
+``PIL.Image.Image``: Images from the PIL (Pillow) library.

-Here is a example of how to use them.
+Here's an example demonstrating how to use these objects:

 .. literalinclude:: image3.py
    :language: python